gcanti/fp-ts-contrib/docs/modules/collectUntil.ts.md

 ## collectUntil

-Execute an action repeatedly until the `Option` condition returns a `Some`.
+Execute an action repeatedly until the `Option` condition returns a `None`.
 Collects results into an arbitrary `Alt` value, such as a `Array` or `NonEmptyArray`.

 **Signature**